skylerlt/vschool-assignments/projects/daily-planet-editor/README.md

-# daily-planet-editor
+Daily Planet Editor

-This is the file associated with the Daily Planet Editor project, which can be found at [coursework.codingcamp.us/daily-planet-editor/](http://coursework.codingcamp.us/daily-planet-editor/)
+    A project that was written with contextual and functional errors that needed to be corrected.
+Demonstrates a knowledge of proper syntax inside a JS file.